jazorhe/Game-Off-2020/README.md

 starting a new game multiple times will cause consusion to turns, reason being event 'next turn' has been duplicated when a new game has been started.
 And when event is dispatched, multiple duplicants will be called.
 -   [x] Still need work on only allowing one facility to be hovered at a time
 -   [x] Sometimes event resolve does not have indication
+-   [ ] Shifting side in tutorial gives shows all display panel weirdly

 ## Special Thanks To: